nekonaute/roborobo3/roborobo3/_README.txt

 		- in practical, neither controlarchitecture or observers should contain general agent-related information.
 All should be stored in the worldmodel.

 The best way to learn is to practice.
 Clone an existing project and toy with it.
 See next paragraph to start playing.

-** QUICK START : SETTING UP A NEW PROJECT **

-- clone an existing project with the ./prj/clone_project.py python script.
-- (Linux:) update your makefile with the ./makefile-manager script.
-- (MacOSX:) update XCode project to include the newly created files.
-- create a dedicated properties file in the ./config/ directory.
-- (Linux and MacOSX): build, then run roborobo with your newly created properties file as parameter (program parameter: "-l config/<mypropertiesfile.properties>").

 ** METHODOLOGY GUIDELINES **